Alex Murdaugh turns himself in on charges connected to insurance fraud scheme - KVIA

 Alex Murdaugh turns himself in on charges connected to insurance fraud scheme

-Alex Murdaugh, the South Carolina lawyer whose wife and son were killed in June, turned himself in Thursday on charges related to an insurance fraud scheme.
+Alex Murdaugh, a South Carolina lawyer whose wife and son were killed in June, was arrested Thursday in connection to an insurance fraud scheme that court documents say involved Murdaugh arranging for his own killing so his surviving son could collect the life insurance payout.

+He faces charges of insurance fraud, conspiracy to commit insurance fraud and filing a false police report, according to a statement from the South Carolina Law Enforcement Division.
+The case will be prosecuted by the state Attorney General’s office.

+A SUV containing Murdaugh pulled up to the Hampton County Law Enforcement Center late Thursday morning, and Murdaugh was seen exiting the vehicle shortly after it pulled through a gate.

 The killings of his wife and son on June 7 have not been solved, and Murdaugh has denied responsibility.